 ISES faculty member Brent Nelson and his students researched the feasibility of building ultra-low-cost solar water heaters for commercial and residential use.
 Research goals were to evaluate, design, and build a prototype of an ultra-low-cost solar water heater to compare with the performance of current commercial water heaters.
 By utilizing inexpensive materials and novel solar heat transfer and insulation techniques, researchers were seeking to significantly lower the cost of solar water heaters while only marginally sacrificing performance.
 The focus was on optimizing the cost and performance of the system to keep costs down and performance up.
 Such a system would reduce energy consumption from fossil fuels while expanding the markets of solar water heating systems.
 This research included participation from a number of mechanical engineering students and the Business Consulting Practicum within the MBA program.

 NextEra: Solar Resource Assessment

 ISES researchers designed and deployed an array of solar data loggers to gather and analyze solar irradiance data on a ranch in Northern Arizona.
-The data will be used to characterize the magnitude and variability of the resource, as well as the correlation between resource variability and meteorological predictions and phenomena.
+The data was used to characterize the magnitude and variability of the resource, as well as the correlation between resource variability and meteorological predictions and phenomena.